radioation/SGDK_Scrolling/ParallaxPy/README.md

 }
 ```

-Scrolling the floor floor left to right is similar.
+Scrolling the floor left to right is similar.
 The main difference is you
 move the rows in the opposite direction.
 Row 80 moves to the right by one
 pixel, row 81 right by 1.0233 pixels, row 81 by 1.0466, pixels, etc.
 ```c